juanuys/juanuys.github.io/_posts/2021-01-30-game-analysis.md

 Particle effects aplenty as attacks and spells are executed, like lightning, splatter, etc.

 The hand of cards animate when you cycle from one card to the next, to clearly indicate which card might be played next.
+The highlighted card is telegraphed onto the enemy you want to attack (if it is an attack card).
 A played card flies across the screen into the discard pile.

 # Sound Design